Liu Bocheng: Early life

-Liu was born to a peasant family in Kaixian.
+Liu was born to a peasant family in Kai County.
 Influenced by the revolutionary theories of Canton, he later decided to dedicate himself to the cause of establishing a democratic and modern China.

 In 1911, Liu joined the Boy Scouts in support of Chinese revolution.
 In the following year, he enrolled in the Wampoa Military Academy and later joined the army against Yuan Shikai, who was planning to undermine the Xinhai Revolution and proclaim himself Emperor.
 In 1914, Liu joined Sun Yat-sen's party and gained extensive military experience.

 In one battle during this period he captured 10,000 enemy soldiers, for which he was promoted to brigade commander.

 In 1916, he lost his right eye in a battle for Fengdu county, Sichuan.
 After he lost the eye he gained the nickname "One-Eyed Dragon".
 Alternative accounts of how Liu lost his eye have included the speculation that he lost it during the Long March.

 In 1923, during a war against the warlord Wu Peifu, in response to the Northern Expedition of the Kuomintang, Liu was appointed commander of the Eastern Route, and later was promoted to commanding general in Sichuan.

 While fighting the army of Long Yun, a Yunnan warlord, Liu defeated a force commanded by Zhu De, who would later become one of his closest comrades in the Red Army.
 In the same year, Liu became acquainted with Yang Angong, the elder brother of Yang Shangkun, and Wu Yuzhang, who were among the earliest communists of Sichuan.
 Their relationship marked Liu's first real exposure to the theory and practice of Communism.
 In May 1926, Liu joined the Chinese Communist Party (CCP) and was appointed military commissioner of Chongqing.
 In December 1926, along with Zhu De and Yang, Liu masterminded the Luzhou and Nanchong uprising, fought against local warlords, while supporting the Northern Expedition.

-In 1927, Liu was appointed army corps commander of the 15th Temporarily Organized National Revolutionary Army.
+In 1927, Liu was appointed army corps commander of the 15th Provisional Army in the National Revolutionary Army.
 It was during this time that Liu witnessed the split between the Kuomintang and the CCP.
 After joining the CCP, Liu led the Nanchang Uprising together with Zhu De, He Long, Ye Ting, Li Lisan and Zhou Enlai, effectively declaring war on the KMT.

 During this uprising, Liu was appointed the first chief of staff of the newly born Chinese Red Army.
 However, after a series of defeats Liu's forces were destroyed, and its leaders went underground.
 In 1927 Liu was selected to travel to Moscow, where he mastered Russian and attended the prestigious M. V. Frunze Military Academy.
 While studying in the Soviet Union he learned conventional, Western-style military tactics.
-While in Russia he translated a Russian textbook into Chinese, Combined Arms Tactics, produced a commentary of Sun Tzu's Art of War, both of which promoted conventional tactics.
+While in Russia he translated a Russian textbook into Chinese, Combined Arms Tactics, and produced a commentary of Sun Tzu's Art of War, both of which promoted conventional tactics.
 Later on, Liu gave a lecture on the subject at the 6th National Congress of the Chinese Communist Party, which was held in Moscow.